“What if Christmas, he thought, doesn’t come from a store. What if Christmas … perhaps … means a little bit more!” – Dr. Seuss

-Advertisers pay a small amount to place ads on our website at RustyGriswold.ca, managed via a third party called Ezoic.
+Advertisers pay a small amount to place ads on our website at RustyGriswold.ca, managed via a third party service from Google called Adsense.
 I use these proceeds to help pay for hosting fees for this website.
 Outside of that, I build the Rusty Griswold Light Display as a labour of love, and my payback is watching people on a nightly stroll stop to take pictures or tell me a simple “thank you” when I’m outside or through an email.
 If you feel so inclined, please donate to SickKids, as there are families during the holiday season who could benefit much more through that kind of donation.

 The music/audio heard in the Rusty Griswold Light Show or shared in a video on Facebook or YouTube is copyrighted by their respective owners.
-I do not own the song(s), nor do I profit in any way by their use through advertising credits or any other means.
+I do not own the song(s), nor do I profit in any way from their use through advertising credits or any other means.
 All music is purchased through retail methods and can be proven via an auditable record of receipts.

 ARE YOU AVAILABLE FOR HIRE TO BUILD ME A LIGHT DISPLAY AT MY HOME AND/OR BUSINESS?